-Okay, so now you know the basics, let me show you how knowing this information will make your flight planning and go/no-go decision-making quick and easy.
+Okay, so now you know the basics, let me show you how this information will make a go/no-go decision quick and easy.

 Check out this picture from Skyvector.com of the Pacific Northwest on Thursday, Nov.
 12th, 2015.

 Notice how quickly you can make a decision on where to fly?

 Now check out the next image.
 This image shows the same dots but layered with the radar image.

 Yes…I know…it’s raining in Seattle…

 The dots are a great way to capture an overall picture of your flight route.
-I recommend you always bring up this picture during your flight planning.
+I recommend you always bring up this picture during flight planning.